nicolas-g/ansible-demo/README.md

 It also includes examples to do a rolling update of a stack without affecting the service.

-You can also optionally configure a Nagios monitoring node.

 ### Initial Site Setup